-There were no changes in the Company's significant accounting policies during the period ended January 31, 2019 that had a material effect on its condensed consolidated interim financial statements.
-The Company's significant accounting policies are disclosed in Note 2 to its audited annual consolidated financial statements for the year ended October 31, 2018 and 2017.
+There were no changes in the Company's significant accounting policies during the year ended October 31, 2019 that had a material effect on its consolidated financial statements.
+The Company's significant accounting policies are disclosed in Note 2 to its audited annual consolidated financial statements for the year ended October 31, 2019 and 2018.

 Certain new standards, interpretations, amendments and improvements to existing standards were issued by the International Accounting Standards ("IAS") Board or International Financial Reporting Standards Interpretation Committee ("IFRIC") that are mandatory for future accounting periods.
-The following have not yet been adopted by the Company and are being evaluated to determine their impact.
+The following have been adopted by the Company.

-- IFRS 9 Financial Instruments: New standard that replaced IAS 39 for classification and measurement, effective for annual periods beginning on or after January 1, 2018.
-The Company does not expect any impact to the financial statements from the adoption of this standard. - IFRS 16 Leases: New standard to establish principles for recognition, measurement, presentation, and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.
+• IFRS 16 Leases: New standard to establish principles for recognition, measurement, presentation, and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.
 At present, the Company has no leases, other than an informal arrangement with a related party for shared office space.
-As such, the Company does not expect any impact to the financial statements from the adoption of this standard.
+As such, the Company had no impact to the financial statements from the adoption of this standard.